 - Verbal or written concern. - If the issue is not resolved, please discuss it with the Program Manager.
-Please inform him/her that you have discussed it with the staff. - Contact the Early Childhood Development Centre Operational Board if the situation is not handled to your satisfaction.

-- If the above steps are not successful, you may lodge a complaint with the Town of Drayton - Valley Community Services Department (780) 514-2200 - Inquiries about Licensing Standards and Best Practices or further information can be obtained through Central Alberta CFSA (403) 341-8642. - All concerns will be documented and then shared with both the parent and staff member (as needed).
+Please inform him/her that you have discussed it with the staff. - If the above steps are not successful, you may lodge a complaint with the General Manager of Communityh Services with the Town of Drayton (780) 514-2200 - Inquiries about Licensing Standards and Best Practices or further information can be obtained through Central Alberta CFSA (403) 341-8642. - All concerns will be documented and then shared with both the parent and staff member (as needed).
 Both will have opportunity to read through, be clear on their feedback and notation of changes to be made to rectify concern will be noted. - Parent, staff member and Program Manager will all sign this document once a resolution has been achieved. - Copy of this will go to the child's file and one to the staff member's file only if disciplinary measures were part of the resolution.